lstein/mythfs-perl/README.md

 recording file.

-The main advantage of creating symbolic links is that NFSv4 can be significantly faster than the backend streaming protocol -- about 1.6X in my informal tests.
+The main advantage of creating symbolic links is that NFSv4 can be noticeably faster than the backend streaming protocol -- about a 25% improvement on my local network.
 The main limitation is that this mode does not understand storage groups, so all recordings need to be located in a single storage group in a locally-accessible directory.
 However if a recording file is not found in local directory, then mythfs.pl will fall back to the streaming protocol, so the recording is accessible one way or another.

 The Default Directory Layout
 ============================